-Fortunately for both of them, he listened and as she promised, she did a lot more.
-Ms. Shaw’s re-working of his song, “Say You Will” was a revelation, with new electronic sounds combined with her vocals and violin layered over and woven into his minimalist original version.
-She manages to create something that, just like Traci Des Jardins’ meatloaf, respects the original while simultaneously augmenting it.
+Fortunately for both of them, he listened.
+And as she promised, she did a lot more.
+Ms. Shaw’s re-working of his song, “Say You Will” was a revelation, combining new electronic sounds with her vocals and violin, all of which is layered over and woven into his minimalist original version.
+She manages to create something that respects the original while simultaneously augmenting it, much like Traci Des Jardins’ meatloaf.

-Since then, they’ve appeared at a Democratic National Committee fundraiser together and she’s appeared on two tracks of his latest album, The Life of Pablo.
+Since then, the unlikely collaborators have appeared at a Democratic National Committee fundraiser together and she’s appeared on two tracks of his latest album, The Life of Pablo.
 More from CarYe (or is it KanOline?) is undoubtedly on the way.

 It’s just that their personalities are so very different: Kanye is pomposity personified, with genuine talent usually being overshadowed by a level of self-aggrandizement rivaling a Presidential candidate; in contrast, Ms. Shaw is unpretentious and self-deprecating, deeply insightful and analytical, fiercely intelligent without over-intellectualizing anything.
 Kanye can’t help telling you how great he and his music are; Ms. Shaw never brought up any of her awards, and is adamant about letting her music speak on its own terms, never wanting to be proscriptive with either her musicians or her audience.